 A New Industry

-The first true Tahitian pearl farm, called Societe Perliere de Manihi, was born in 1968 on the atoll of Manihi.
+In the history of pearls, the first true Tahitian pearl farm, called Societe Perliere de Manihi, was born in 1968 on the atoll of Manihi.
 The founders of the innovative concept were renowned pearl grower Koko Chaze and French brothers Jacques and Aubert Rosenthal, grandsons of the famed Parisian jeweler Leonard Rosenthal, who financed the operation.

 In 1970, the first round pearl was produced and other pearl farms quickly emerged in the bountiful lagoons of French Polynesia.

-Tahitian Pearls Grow in Stature and Reputation
+Black Pearls Grow in Stature and Reputation

 In 1976, the Gemological Institute of America (GIA) officially recognized the “natural color” of Tahitian pearls.
 In 1988, the World Jewelry Confederation (CIBJO) officially adopted the standardized nomenclature “naturally-colored Tahitian cultured pearls.”